idt12312/ENBLE/bridge_server/README.md

 2. Edit config.json as your environment.
 3. Run bridge_server.py.

-If the following error occures,
+If some error like the following occures,

 ```
 bluepy.btle.BTLEManagementError: Failed to execute management command 'le on' (code: 20, error: Permission Denied)